singh-man/books/crackingTheCoding/18_advancedTopics.md

 - #496.
 17.13   Try a recursive approach.
 - #497.
 16.3    Infinite lines will almost  always intersect-unless they're  parallel.
 Parallel lines might still "intercept"-if they're the same lines.
 What does this mean for line segments?
 - #498.
 17.26   Solution  1: To compute the  similarity of two documents, try reorganizing the  data  in some way.
 Sorting?
 Using another data structure?
 - #499.
-17.15   If we wanted to know just the longest word made up of other words in the list, then we could iterate over all words, from longest to shortest, checking if each could be made up of other words.To check this, we split the string in all possible locations.
+17.15   If we wanted to know just the longest word made up of other words in the list, then we could iterate over all words, from longest to shortest, checking if each could be made up of other words.
+To check this, we split the string in all possible locations.
 - #500.
 17.25   Can you find a word rectangle of a specific length  and width?
 What if you just tried all options?
 - #501.
 17.11   Adapt your algorithm for one execution of the algorithm for repeated executions.
 What is the slow part?
 Can you optimize it?
 - #502.
 16.8    Try thinking about the number in terms of chunks of three digits.
 - #503.
 17.19   Start with the first part: Finding the missing number if only one number is missing.
 - #504.
 17.16   Recursive solution: You have two choices at each appointment  (take the appointment or reject the appointment).
-As a brute force approach, you can recurse through all possi­ bilities.
+As a brute force approach, you can recurse through all possibilities.
 Note, though, that if you take request i, your recursive algorithm should skip request i +  1.
 - #505.
 16.23   Be very careful that your solution actually returns each value from 0 through 6 with equal probability.
 - #506.
 17.22   Start with a brute force, recursive solution.
 Just create all words that are one edit away, check if they are in the dictionary, and then attempt that path.
 - #507.
 16.10   Solution 2: What if you sorted the years?
 What would you sort by?
 - #508.
-17.9    What does a brute force solution to get thekth smallest value for 3ᵃ * 5ᵇ * 7ᶜ look like?
+17.9    What does a brute force solution to get the kth smallest value for 3ᵃ * 5ᵇ * 7ᶜ look like?
 - #509.
 17.12   Try a recursive approach.
 - #510.
 17.26   Solution 1: You should be able to get an O(A+B) algorithm to compute the similarity of two documents.
 - #511.
 17.24   The brute force solution requires us to continuously compute the sums of each matrix.
 Can we optimize this?
 - #512.
 17.7    One thing to try is maintaining a mapping of each name to its "true" spelling.
 You would also need to map from a true spelling to all the synonyms.
 Sometimes, you might need to merge two different groups of names.
 Play around with this algorithm to see if you can get it to work.
 Then see if you can simplify/optimize it.
 - #513.
 16.7    If k were 1 when a > b and 0 otherwise, then you could return a\*k  +  b\*(not k).
-But how do you createk?
+But how do you create k?
 - #514.
 16.10   Solution 2: Do you actually need to match the birth years and death  years?
 Does it matter when a specific person died, or do you just need a list of the years of deaths?
 - #515.
 17.5    Start with a brute force solution.
 - #516.
 17.16   Recursive solution: You can optimize this approach through memoization.
 What is the runtime of this approach?